A walker’s paradise!

-The castle is now open with its new bridge.
-Timed tickets can be purchased in advance from the website or from the castle shop. https://www.english-heritage.org.uk/visit/places/tintagel-castle There is a café, exhibition and shop.
+The castle is open with its new bridge.
+Timed tickets can be purchased in advance from the website. https://www.english-heritage.org.uk/visit/places/tintagel-castle There is a café, exhibition and shop.
 The path to the castle is between the Cornish Bakery and Wootons Inn.

 St Nectan’s Glen

 Walk from the cottages to the waterfall, café, river & woodland.
 Head left out of the driveway on the lane, cross over the lane at the junction, and continue on the lane until you see a public footpath sign by a stile on your right (by the new bungalow with a sign dated 2019), just past Halgabron farmhouse.
 Go over the stile and cross the field (watch for cowpats!), go through the metal gate and follow the footpath to St Nectan’s Glen and the waterfall.
 Just over a one-mile walk to the waterfall.
 You need to pay to enter the waterfall area (£5 or £6 depending on which path you take).
 You can walk up to the café and shop without paying.
 Note it’s quicker to walk from the cottages than it is from the waterfall car park.